Lukáš Ambros

-Lukáš Ambros (born 5 June 2004) is a Czech professional footballer who plays as a midfielder for Bundesliga club VfL Wolfsburg.
+Lukáš Ambros (born 5 June 2004) is a Czech professional footballer who plays as a midfielder for Polish club Górnik Zabrze.

-Career
+Club career

-Ambros is a youth product of the Czech clubs Dolní Němčí, Slovácko, and Slavia Prague before moving to the youth academy of the German club Wolfsburg in the summer of 2020.
+Ambros is a youth product of the Czech clubs Dolní Němčí, Slovácko, and Slavia Prague before moving to the youth academy of the German club VfL Wolfsburg in the summer of 2020.
 He worked his way up their youth categories, eventually captaining their U18 side and signed his first professional contract with the club on 4 September 2021.
 He was promoted to their senior side in the winter of 2022.
 He made his professional debut with Wolfsburg as a late substitute in a 3–0 Bundesliga loss to RB Leipzig on 18 February 2023, becoming the youngest ever Czech player in the league.

+On 1 September 2023, Ambros moved on loan to SC Freiburg II.

+On 29 June 2024, Ambros joined Polish side Górnik Zabrze on a three-year deal.

 International career

 Ambros is a youth international for the Czech Republic, having captained the Czech Republic U18s.